UPPMAX/programming_formalisms/docs/course_goals/README.md

 - write reusable code
 - deploy code

-Understand and do formal software development practices:
+Apply formal software development practices:

-- understand, use and create a UML class diagram
+- work with a formal git branching model
-- understand and use a formal git branching model
+- work within a formal project workflow
-- understand and use a formal project workflow
+- do social coding,
-- understand and practice social coding, such as pair programming and code reviews
+  such as pair programming and code reviews
-- understand and use a run-time speed profiler
+- use a run-time speed profiler